GamalielMasters/vuets-calendar/README.md

 One thing I can do to stave this off is to change things up... in some cases (where I'm learning somthing conceptual like development patterns), I'll intentionally do the exercizes in a different language than the instructor is working in, so that I am forced to _think_ through the underlying concepts and translate them into my chosen language.

 In other instances, like this where the framework is tied to a particular language, I'll change somthing else for the same reason.
-Thus my push to implement in Typescript and with class-components rather then straight vie-js.
+Thus my push to implement in Typescript and with class-components rather then straight vue-js.

 Plus, I'm more likely to write my own projects in Typescript over vanilla Javascript anyway, and this this actually helps me optimize for my likely use-case.